tgrapperon/swift-chained-sequences/README.md

 # swift-chained-sequences

-A description of this package.
+A library to chain collections of sequences.
+WIP